Get a Valuation

 Things to Look Out For When Viewing a Property

-Once you have some property viewings lined up, put together a checklist that you can run through when you visit each one.
+Once you have some property viewings lined up, create a checklist you can run through when you visit each one.
 This can include things such as checking the:

 • What, if any, furniture is included